 It is also advised not to ignore any severe rash outbreak especially when you know it can be an early sign of Covid-19.
 Consult your doctor if you have any other symptoms along with skin rashes.
 Rashes on fingers and toes need to be taken seriously as they have emerged as a persistent Covid rash.

 Many reports have proven a strong link between covid and skin rashes.
 But there is no way to differentiate between a normal rash and a covid rash.
+Skin rashes can have causes that aren't due to underlying disease.
+Examples include hot and humid weather, excess sun exposure or scratchy clothes that don't fit.
 Since nothing can be said just by looking at a rash, it’s extremely essential to get an immediate diagnosis from a medical expert.

 This is important because if you are infected with covid, your treatment would be delayed.
 Also, unknowingly you would be transmitting the virus to your loved ones, who would spread it further.
 As a responsible citizen and human being, you need to self-isolate and get yourself checked by a healthcare professional.